-Welcome to the 10 Keys to Happier Living group in Winnipeg, Manitoba - run by our wonderful volunteers Kevin & Leah.
+Welcome to the Group in Winnipeg, Manitoba - run online by our wonderful volunteers Kevin & Leah.

 10 Keys Groups provide the opportunity to gather, either virtually or face-to-face and meet with like-minded people to learn about the 10 Keys to Happier Living - evidence-based ways to create a happier and more meaningful life - and how to put them into action.

 10 Keys Groups are a great way to meet like-minded people locally, learn more about how to live a happy and meaningful life and find actions you can take to support yourself and others.

 Fill in the form on this page to sign up and find out more.

 Please note 10 Keys Groups are not a therapeutic intervention, rather an opportunity for peer learning and support in implementing the 10 Keys.

 Each session will include: